 When you first call

-Firstly, please phone us on 1300 224 828, we can provide a fixed quote over the phone, and schedule a meeting.
-Please note, we have a mobile service throughout the Hunter, and can also perform this service digitally.
+Firstly, please phone us on 1300 224 828.
+We can provide a fixed quote over the phone, answer any questions you may have, and schedule a meeting if required.
+Please note, that we have a mobile service throughout the Hunter, and can also perform our service digitally and remotely by phone if you prefer.

 We will then compile the paperwork so we can obtain pre-approval for the deposit bond, allowing us to easily process the remainder of the application when necessary.